Domain-driven design for AI agents: a beginner-friendly guide

 2. Speak the same language

-Establish the vocabulary with domain experts (or just common sense for personal tasks): "task", "deadline", "reminder", "priority".
-Use these exact terms everywhere—prompt templates, method names, UI labels.
-No translation layers.
+Pick the vocabulary with the people who actually own the process (or use common sense for a personal app): "task", "deadline", "reminder", "priority".
+Then use those exact terms in prompt templates, method names, and UI labels.
+There is no separate "business" translation.

 3. Capture entities, value objects, and events